 Now let’s talk about Belgian Linen.
 After the Second World War, Belgian weavers joined forces to found the Belgian Flax and Linen Association.
 In 1960, they created the Belgian linen quality label to highlight the unique qualities of Belgian linen.

 Belgian Linen is widely regarded as the highest quality linen fabric in the world.
-Linen fabrics carrying the Belgian linen quality label contain a minimum of 85% European flax fiber and are woven in Belgium.
+Linen fabrics carrying the Belgian linen quality label contain a minimum of 85% European flax fibre and are woven in Belgium.
 These products have a certificate of origin allowing them to be traced to their source.
 This is your guarantee of Belgian linen of the highest quality.

 Quality is important to us, and this is why we sell only European Linens.
 As always feel free to contact us if you have any questions about our fabrics or upholstery supplies.